Type 1 diabetes (T1D) is a complex condition that many people struggle to understand fully.

 In a healthy individual, insulin levels rise and fall in response to food intake, keeping blood sugar levels stable throughout the day.

-For someone with type 1 diabetes, this process doesn’t happen because the pancreas has stopped producing insulin.
+For someone with type 1 diabetes, this process does not happen because the pancreas has stopped producing insulin.
+Underdeveloped pancreas lead to neonatal diabetes with most patients not even knowing about this.

 The result?